BadeeaNashar/MyRepeatSectionCreator/README.md

 I created this generator when i got a lot of projects that have this repeated section, I was re-code it everytime at it was taking lot of time to me that can be useful to do something else, so i decided to create a generator for it so it can make it easier and less time wasting for me, and then i said "why not share it on github? maybe someone facing the same problem?"

+I created this generator using ASP DotNet 5 framewrok, it might not work on version 6

 github URL: https://github.com/BadeeaNashar/MyRepeatSectionCreator

 ---------------------------------------------------------------------------------------